ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Now that we have our query, we can start creating our workbook.
 Open your Application Insights instance and go to Workbooks.
 As you can see, Azure already provides several workbooks that you can use and customize.
 We'll start from scratch, so click on Empty _(A completely empty workook)_.

 When you click on Add, you'll see that we can add different items to the workbook.
-We'll focus on the parameters and queries in this workbook.
+We'll focus on parameters and queries in this workbook.

 ![Add Items Menu](../../../../../images/azure-workbook-tips-and-tricks/add-items-menu.png)

 #### Parameters

 The first thing we'll do is add a couple of parameters.
+These will allow us to filter on the data that will be displayed.

 Click on 'Add > Add parameters' to add a parameters section to the top of the workbook.

 ##### Time Range Parameter

-We'll want to filter on a specific time range, so slick on the 'Add Parameter' button.
+We'll want to filter on a specific time range, so click on the 'Add Parameter' button.
 Enter the parameter name 'Time', select 'Time range picker' as the parameter type and make it required.

 ![Add Parameter Time](../../../../../images/azure-workbook-tips-and-tricks/add-parameter-time.png)

-If you scroll down in the Edit Parameter window, you'll see how you can use this parameter in a query.
-Choose Save.
+Click Save to add the parameter.

 ##### Subscription Parameter